 Probiotics strongly promote the destruction of Candida or yeast overgrowth and this can in some people create a strong reaction.
 Probiotics and yeast live in the same environment.
 But when you add probiotics to your diet the yeast will start to die off and can temporarily cause symptoms.
 It usually takes a few days or even weeks before symptoms start to subside.
 Much depends on how extensive is the candida overgrowth.

-3. Build up of proteins in your stomach
+3. Build up of proteins in the stomach

 If you have problems with digestion, the stomach may not break down all the protein, but some may remain in your stomach and begin to build up.
 When you start taking probiotics (and/or enzymes), it will help digestion to return to normal and promote the removal of undigested protein from your body.
 This can cause a “side effect” of temporary worsening of symptoms.